-The Library has more than half a million physical items in its collection, bolstered by online access to downloadable e-books, audiobooks and music.
-The Library also provides free access to dozens of online research tools.
+The Library has more than 400,000 physical items in its collection and we offer access to a wide variety of downloadable e-books, audiobooks and music and access to dozens of digital research tools.

-Our annual goals are derived from our Vision 2020 Strategic Plan.
+Want to learn more about our future?
+Our goals and plans are derived from our Vision 2020 Strategic Plan.

-Kitsap Regional Library is governed by a five member Board of Trustees.
-Board members are appointed by the Kitsap County Board of Commissioners and serve five-year terms.
+Kitsap Regional Library is governed by a five-member Board of Trustees appointed by the Kitsap County Board of Commissioners to serve five-year terms.
 The Board sets policy for the library system and hires and holds accountable the Library Director, who oversees the day-to-day operations of the Library.

-Tax limitations, growth in library use and rising costs have made it harder for the Library to provide high-quality service.
 The Kitsap Regional Library Foundation raises, manages and allocates funds to support library programs that benefit all the communities in Kitsap.
-Donations to the Foundation are tax deductible.
+Donations to the Foundation are tax-deductible.

-Friends of the Library groups are organized at most library branches to promote the libraries in their communities.
+Friends of the Library groups are organized at most library locations.
 Through fundraising events such as book sales, Friends groups raise money for items not in the Library's budget.
-If you are looking for a way to get involved in your community and if you love your library, consider joining the Friends group that supports your branch.
+If you are looking for a way to get involved in your community and if you love your library, consider joining the Friends group that supports your location.

 Kitsap Regional Library's Board approves policies that govern the library system's operation.
 Policies are designed to assure access to library materials, to clearly outline the rights and responsibilities of library users and to explain the use of library-owned facilities.

 In 2015, Kitsap Regional Library received a three year National Leadership grant from the Institute of Museum and Libraries to design and implement a sustainable STEM programming model for public libraries.
 The project, entitled Make Do Share, collects tools and resources to support staff in planning, facilitating and improving STEM programs for and with youth.